Dorothy E. Smith: Biography

+Inspiration

-Familial Influences
+Familial Influence

 Dorothy Smith came from a long line of feminist activists.
-Each of these familial figures had an impact on Smith’s sociological theories and ideas.
+Each of these familial figures had an impact on Smith's sociological theories and ideas.
 Most notably were Margaret Fox, Lucy Ellison Abraham, and Dorothy Foster Place.

 Margaret Fox née Fell was the feminist leader of the 17th century Quaker movement.
-Often referred to as the “mother of Quakerism” she opened her home to be used as one of the first headquarters for the Quaker religious Society of Friends.
-Lucy Ellison Abraham and Dorothy Foster Place were Dorothy Smith’s grandmother and mother respectively.
-Both were members of the Women’s Social and Political Union (WSPU) and engaged in militant suffrage activism.
+Often referred to as the "mother of Quakerism" she opened her home to be used as one of the first headquarters for the Quaker religious Society of Friends.
+Lucy Ellison Abraham and Dorothy Foster Place were Dorothy Smith's grandmother and mother respectively.
+Both were members of the Women's Social and Political Union (WSPU) and engaged in militant suffrage activism.
 Abraham participated mostly in the organizational and office work, while Place was more active, even getting arrested once during a window breaking campaign.

-Smith’s own identity as a Marxist-feminist developed during the 1970s, when her life history and the on going women’s movement merged to contribute to her life and sociological practices.
-The Vancouver Women’s Movement from 1968-1977 proved to be a key moment in the development of Smith’s identity.
-The combination of Smith’s feminist ancestry and her own experiences in women’s movements went on to shape her standpoint theory.
-Through watching and learning about her familial history and how each of the three women previously mentioned addressed feminism and the inequality of women through their roles as women Smith transformed these actions into a theory.
-Smith’s standpoint theory argues that the origin of standpoint came from women’s experiences as housewives.
+Smith's own identity as a Marxist-feminist developed during the 1970s, when her life history and the ongoing women's movement merged to contribute to her life and sociological practices.
+The Vancouver Women's Movement from 1968 to 1977 proved to be a key moment in the development of Smith's identity.
+The combination of Smith's feminist ancestry and her own experiences in women's movements went on to shape her standpoint theory.
+Taking into account how the influential female figures in her life addressed feminism and gender inequality, Smith was able to compile her experiences into a theory.
+Smith's standpoint theory argues that the origin of standpoint came from women's experiences as housewives.
 Each of her three ancestors were housewives and that added to and shaped their approach to feminism and activism.